raulvillora/bitbloq-frontend/README.md

 }
 ```

-7. Create a file called google.json with the oauth info of Facebook, you need to fill the clientId and apikey fields
+7 .
+Create a file in app/res/config called google.json with the oauth info of Facebook, you need to fill the clientId and apikey fields

 ```
 {